dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons/details.md

 The sources are located in the [assets folder](https://unpkg.com/@dnb/eufemia@latest/assets/icons/).

-They also exists as [React Components](/uilib/components/icon) to be easily integrated, without need of an additional SVG file loader.
+They also exist as [React Components](/uilib/components/icon) to be easily integrated, without the need of an additional SVG file loader.

 ## Icon color